North Shropshire (UK Parliament constituency): Constituency profile

-The area is rural and north of Shrewsbury, west of Newcastle-under-Lyme in the Stoke conurbation, south of Cheshire and Wrexham, having five small towns (in size order): Oswestry, Market Drayton, Whitchurch, Wem and Ellesmere.
+The area is rural and north of Shrewsbury, west of Newcastle-under-Lyme in the Stoke-on-Trent conurbation, south of Cheshire and Wrexham, having five small towns (in size order): Oswestry, Market Drayton, Whitchurch, Wem and Ellesmere.
 Residents' health and wealth are similar to UK averages.

 History

 From its first creation in 1832 to the abolition of the first creation in 1885 the constituency covered approximately half of the county and elected two members, formally Knights of the Shire.
 In 1885 the county was (together with South Shropshire) divided between four constituencies: Ludlow, Newport, Oswestry and Wellington.

-In 1983 the constituency was revived in a smaller form and elects one Member of Parliament (MP) by the first past the post system of election.
+In 1983 the constituency was revived in a smaller form as the successor to the Oswestry seat and elects one Member of Parliament (MP) by the first past the post system of election.

+Its first MP was John Biffen, who had been MP for Oswestry since a 1961 byelection.
+He served in various cabinet roles under Margaret Thatcher from 1979 until he fell out of favour after the 1987 general election.
+Biffen retired for the 1997 general election and was succeeded by fellow Conservative Owen Paterson.

-Owen Paterson was appointed to be the Secretary of State for Northern Ireland in May 2010 and from the September 2012 Cabinet reshuffle, Secretary of State for Environment, Food and Rural Affairs, until another reshuffle in June 2014.
-Paterson resigned in November 2021 for breaching Commons lobbying rules while working for two firms as a consultant.
+Paterson was appointed as Secretary of State for Northern Ireland in May 2010 and from the September 2012 Cabinet reshuffle, Secretary of State for Environment, Food and Rural Affairs, until another reshuffle in June 2014.
+Paterson resigned as an MP in November 2021 for breaching Commons lobbying rules while working for two firms as a consultant.
 A by-election was held on 16 December 2021, triggered by the resignation and was won by Helen Morgan for the Liberal Democrats with a 34% swing.
 The swing was seventh largest in United Kingdom by-election history.